MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/manage-storage.md

 Storage classifications provide a layer of abstraction over specific storage devices.
 You group storage devices together based on their characteristics.
 For example, you could create:

-- Bldg1Gold: A set of solid-state drives (SSDs) that you will make available to users in building 1.
+- Bldg1Gold: A set of solid-state drives (SSDs) that you'll make available to users in building 1.
-- Bldg1Silver: A set of SSDs and hard disk drives (HDDs) that you will make available to users in building 1.
+- Bldg1Silver: A set of SSDs and hard disk drives (HDDs) that you'll make available to users in building 1.
-- Bldg2Gold: A set of SSDs that you will make available to users in building 2.
+- Bldg2Gold: A set of SSDs that you'll make available to users in building 2.
-- Bldg2Silver: A set of SSDs and HDDs that you will make available to users in building 2.
+- Bldg2Silver: A set of SSDs and HDDs that you'll make available to users in building 2.

 After you've created classifications, you assign them to storage pools that include block or file-based storage.
 You can tweak classification settings for file shares within pools as required.